-We’re working very closely with our hospitality and convention facility partners at TCF Center to ensure the Cannabis Business Summit & Expo will be as safe as possible.
+We’re working very closely with our hospitality and convention facility partners at TCF Center to ensure the Midwest Cannabis Business Conference will be as safe as possible.
 Our number one priority is ensuring that our attendees, sponsors, exhibitors, and partners have a safe, clean, and enriching experience, and we will continue to monitor and implement health & safety protocols that meet or exceed federal, state, and local guidelines.

 have established and maintained a cleaning, disinfection, and infectious disease prevention program to minimize risks of infectious agents like the novel coronavirus.

 have the proper cleaning protocols, disinfection techniques, and work practices in place to combat biohazards and infectious diseases.

 have employed highly informed cleaning professionals who are trained for infectious disease prep and response.

 TCF Center will place hand sanitizer stations at all entryways and strategically throughout the entire event space.

 High-touch surfaces will be sanitized frequently throughout the duration of the event.

 All Midwest Cannabis Business Conference participants will be required to complete a Health & Safety waiver/questionnaire during the ticket purchase/registration process.
 Additional Health & Safety waivers may be required onsite prior to entry or picking up tickets.

 EMTs and First-Aid professionals will be onsite from move-in to move-out.

 Food & Beverage will be available for purchase, in individual portions, from the exclusive venue provider adhering to the highest safety standards.
 Food will be only be permitted to be consumed in designated areas.